Angela Lansbury has her “Summer Under the Stars” day on Sunday, Aug. 23.

-Among those I’ve seen, I’d most recommend two: John Frankenheimer’s The Manchurian Candidate (1962, above, with Laurence Harvey) and Leslie Norman’s Summer of the Seventeenth Doll / Season of Passion (1959).
+Among those I’ve seen, I’d most recommend two: John Frankenheimer’s The Manchurian Candidate (1962) and Leslie Norman’s Summer of the Seventeenth Doll / Season of Passion (1959).
 The former is a paranoid thriller that is considered by many to be Frankenheimer’s masterpiece; the latter is an all-but-forgotten, often-derided drama set in Australia.

 Now, here are my contrarian opinions:

 As far as I’m concerned, Lansbury happens to be the best thing about The Manchurian Candidate, which I recommend solely because of its revered status among film connoisseurs.
-Her Mom from Hell is a marvelously creepy example of what mothers will do when they love both their sons and political power in equal amounts.
+Her Mom from Hell is a marvelously creepy example of what mothers will do when they love both their sons and political power.

-Unlike just about everybody else, overall I prefer Season of Passion to The Manchurian Candidate – at least partly because the former doesn’t have nearly as many plot holes or absurd twists as the latter.
+Unlike just about everybody else, I enjoyed watching Season of Passion more than The Manchurian Candidate – at least partly because the former doesn’t have nearly as many plot holes or absurd twists as the latter.
 In fact, Season of Passion is just a simple, character-driven tale about two friends (Ernest Borgnine, John Mills) who hook up with two women (Lansbury, Anne Baxter) during one summer.

 Adapted by John Dighton from Ray Lawler’s acclaimed play, nothing much happens in Season of Passion in terms of plot, but the characters at one point do have to come to terms with life and the passage of time.
-I believe that most of us will be able to relate to their plight, though purists will be bothered that not one of them speak English with an Australian accent.
-(For some reason, those things don’t bother me in old black-and-white movies; perhaps it’s because the black-and-white atmosphere is already in and of itself unrealistic.)
+I believe that most of us will be able to relate to their plight, though purists will be bothered that not one of them speaks English with an Australian accent.
+(These things don’t bother me in old black-and-white movies; perhaps it’s because the black-and-white atmosphere is already in and of itself unrealistic.)

 Vincente Minnelli’s handsomely mounted but vapid crowd-pleasing comedy The Reluctant Debutant (1958) – a modest money-loser despite solid grosses – is as watchable as it is forgettable.
 In the role of a young American in London spending time with her wealthy father (Rex Harrison) and status-conscious stepmother (Kay Kendall), Sandra Dee, already showing signs of the sweet-looking rebelliousness that would become emblematic of her work in the ensuing couple of years, hooks up with a drummer of (allegedly) ill repute (John Saxon).
 Angela Lansbury was cast as Kendall’s ambitious friend Mabel.

-And while that industrious individual is at it, how about also unearthing Harold Prince’s mordant Something for Everyone (1970), one of the unabashedly daring movies of the 1970s?
-(In the film, matriarch Lansbury and just about every other family member is seduced by Michael York’s unscrupulous social climber.)
+And while that industrious individual is at it, how about also unearthing Harold Prince’s mordant Something for Everyone (1970), one of the envelope-pushing movies of the 1970s?
+(Matriarch Lansbury and just about every other family member is seduced by Michael York’s unscrupulous social climber.)

 Angela Lansbury movies